quicwg/base-drafts/draft-ietf-quic-http.md

 A client sends an HTTP request on a client-initiated bidirectional QUIC stream.
 A client MUST send only a single request on a given stream.
-A server sends one or mote HTTP responses on the same stream as the request, as detailed below.
+A server sends one or more HTTP responses on the same stream as the request, as detailed below.

 An HTTP message (request or response) consists of: